arhohuttunen/arhohuttunen.com/content/post/time-management-for-developer-productivity/index.md

 In this post, we will look at tips that **reduce distractions and the inability to concentrate on our work**.
 We will also see how to better plan ahead and find time to do our most important work.

 This post is mainly targeted at developers, but I'm sure others will find value in it as well.

+I also made a video about this if you prefer watching videos.

+{{< youtube 59xEI24uK6M >}}

 ## :no_good_man: Learn to say no